 (1) A director of a co-operative who is or becomes in any way (whether directly or indirectly) interested in a contract, or proposed contract with the co-operative must declare the nature and extent of the interest to the board of directors under this section.

-Penalty: a fine of $24 000 and imprisonment for 2 years.
+Penalty for this subsection: a fine of $24 000, or imprisonment for 2 years, or both.

 (2) In the case of a proposed contract, the declaration must be made —